Florida Medicare Eligibility

 In summary, Medicare is a federal health insurance program that provides coverage for people over the age of 65, those with certain disabilities, and those with end-stage renal disease or ALS.
 It has several parts, including Parts A and a part B, which cover hospital stays and outpatient services, respectively.
 Medicare Advantage plans, Part C, are issued by private insurance companies, and Medicare Part D provides coverage for prescription drugs.
 There are costs associated with each part of Medicare, and it’s important to consider your budget when making a decision.

-If you need additional coverage for services not covered by Medicare, you may want to consider a Medicare Supplement plan.
 It’s also important to consider whether you want to keep your current doctors and hospitals, as well as the enrollment periods for Medicare.
 Consulting with a local insurance agent who specializes in Medicare can help you make an informed decision and ensure that you have the coverage you need.

 Ready to get the Medicare Enrollment process started?
-Please contact one of our licensed health insurance brokers at 954-282-6891 or by clicking here:
+Please contact one of our licensed health insurance brokers at 954-282-6891 or by clicking here!